Basque Venezuelan: Real Compañía Guipuzcoana de Caracas

 It was the most important mercantile company of its time (1728–1785); Its objective to displace the Dutch from the Venezuelan cocoa trade (also tobacco and hides).
-The royal permit authorized the Guipuzcoans based in San Sebastian to bring it in exchange for carrying their own merchandise from Pasaia and Cadiz and to pay a canon to the monopolistic port of Cadiz.
+The royal permit authorized the Guipuzcoans based in San Sebastián to bring it in exchange for carrying their own merchandise from Pasaia and Cádiz and to pay a canon to the monopolistic port of Cádiz.
 The main factor in Caracas was Pedro de Olavarriaga.
 Factories were opened in La Guaira, Caracas, Puerto Cabello, San Felipe, Maracaibo, Cumaná and Guayana.
 Not only did he carry goods from Gipuzkoa, but also supplies and troops and enabled his own ships to defend Venezuela from the English attacks, a war in which Blas de Lezo was distinguished.
 It was due to the colonization of Cumana and several fishing trials.
 The Basques established in Venezuela continued colonization mainly in the valleys of Aragua, in the plains of Cojedes, Portuguesa, Orinoco and coasts of Caracas.
 They introduced, among other things, the indigo of dye, the cotton and the sugar cane.
 The free trade declaration of 1778 and the English harassment determined its closure.
 The link with Pasaia-San Sebastián remained until the end of the century.